 Final examination results will be posted to a student's term address, or vacation address if requested.
 Forms requesting that results be posted to a vacation address and change of address forms are obtainable at the Student Enquiry Counter, the Chancellery.
-Forms can be accepted up to Friday 28 June for Session 1 results and Friday 29 November for Session 2 and whole year results.
-Results are also posted on School noticeboards are listed by Student Registration Number.
+Forms can be accepted up to Friday 4 July for Session 1 results and Friday 5 December for Session 2 and whole year results.
+Results are also posted on School noticeboards and in the University Library.
+Results on noticeboards are listed by Student Registration Number.